Poojag30/Basic-Csharp-Projects/README.md

 # Projects Included
 **1. Simple Calculator** : This calculator allows the user to perform multiple calculations in a loop until they choose to exit.
 It handles basic arithmetic operations (+, -, *, /) and includes error checking for division by zero.

+ **2.Temperature Converter** :This program provides a menu to choose between converting Celsius to Fahrenheit or Fahrenheit to Celsius, and then performs the conversion based on the user's choice.